 RESERVOIR

-Resting in a strip of sleepy suburban shops, Piazza 96 in Reservoir is a sleeping giant.
-Just a short drive from the highly populated Northside suburbs, Piazza 96 is a hidden gem for a slice.
-The corner brick shop serves up traditional-style wood-fired pizzas that are aesthetically stunning with perfectly singed crusts and an assortment of toppings.
-Celebrating one of Italy's finest creations, the mortadella pizza, is a revelation with crushed pistachio, ricotta and a drizzle of honey.
+Just a short drive from the highly populated Northside suburbs, Piazza 96 in Reservoir is a lesser-known revelation.
+The corner brick shop serves up traditional-style wood-fired pizzas that are aesthetically stunning with perfectly leopard-spotted crusts and combinations that vary from traditional takes to more exploratory creations like their mortadella pizza with crushed pistachio, ricotta and honey.

 Slice Shop